19FT/vagrant-phpdev/README.md

 # Installation into your project

 1. Copy `Vagrantfile` and `provisioning` folder into your project.
+2. Copy `provisioning/variables.yml.dist` to `provisioning/variables.yml`
-2. Open `provisioning/variables.yml` and set appropriately.
+   and set appropriately.
 3. Open `Vagrantfile` and change:
     - the IP address on `config.vm.network` if you need to.
     - the hostname (`config.vm.network`)